jwalthour/msld/Installation.md

 # Software setup notes

+TODO: this needs a lot of details added

 * Installed python3 and uninstalled python2 prior to installing the rpi module
 * These commands were used to install python3 and the rgb-led-matrix library:
 ````bash